See also: Mediation

 - The contractor’s license will not be suspended/revoked unless he/she does not comply with the arbitrator’s award.

 Types of Arbitration

 This type of arbitration occurs when one of the parties' consent is enforced due to statutory reasons.
-Usually this occurs when a company and an public employee have labor disputes.
+Usually this occurs when a company and a public employee have labor disputes.

 Final Offer Arbitration

-This type of arbitration occurs when the arbitrator has to choose one side or the other's final offer that was submitted before reviewing the issue.
-Compromise is not permitted, the arbitrator must choose the offer that is closest to the correct outcome.
+This type of arbitration occurs when the arbitrator must choose one side or the other's final offer that was submitted before reviewing the issue.
+Compromise is not permitted; the arbitrator must choose the offer that is closest to the correct outcome.